aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/imageactivexcontrol/_index.md

 ### getPictureAlignment() {#getPictureAlignment--}

+<b>@deprecated.</b> Please use the 'pictureAlignment' property instead.
 Gets and sets the alignment of the picture inside the Form or Image.

 ```javascript
 getPictureAlignment() : ControlPictureAlignmentType;